Republican Voter Suppression Efforts Are Targeting Minorities, Journalist Says

 Georgia has closed 214 polling places in recent years.
 They have cut back on early voting.
 They have aggressively purged the voter rolls.
 Georgia has purged almost 10 percent of people from its voting rolls.
 One and a half million people have been purged from 2012 to 2016. ...
 There's a lot of different data points that show how Georgia is leading the way when it comes to restricting access to the ballot. ...

-It was reported by the Associated Press that [gubernatorial candidate] Brian Kemp's office (the secretary of state's office) in Georgia was blocking 53,000 voter registrations in that state — 70 percent from African Americans, 80 percent from people of color.
+It was reported by the Associated Press that [gubernatorial candidate] Brian Kemp's office (the secretary of state's office) in Georgia was blocking 53,000 voter registrations in that state — 70 percent from African-Americans, 80 percent from people of color.

 What was happening, as people were submitting voter registration applications, if their names on the voter registration forms didn't exactly match other state databases, these voters were sent a letter telling them that their applications were pending and they needed to provide more information to election officials.